 Need a little more help?
 Here’s a great little video I found on YouTube that lays it all out:

-Step 2: How to Rock a NATO Strap
+How to (Not Just Wear, but Absolutely) Rock a NATO Strap

 NATOs are perfect warm weather watches, which means they pair well with the kind of casual outfits you often wear in spring and summer.

 You can pick up four or five different straps to pair with the classic simplicity of the white (or black) watch face, and essentially get a half dozen durable, stylish watches for less than the price of one leather-strapped variety.